rrnyquist/ebenezer/_Scripture/ESV/44_Acts.md

 And as they were going along the road they came to some water, and the eunuch said, See, here is water!
 What prevents me from being baptized? ^0836

-[And Philip said, “If you believe with all your heart, you may.”
-And he replied, “I believe that Jesus Christ is the Son of God.”] ^0837
+⟨Philip said, “If you believe with all your heart, you may.”
+The eunuch answered, “I believe that Jesus Christ is the Son of God.”⟩ ^0837

 And he commanded the chariot to stop, and they both went down into the water, Philip and the eunuch, and he baptized him. ^0838